 Mandates at least 20 minutes of safe, unstructured recess time per day for children in grades K-5

 Prohibits schools from decreasing time allotted for recess because of program or curriculum changes

-Commit to calling your state rep, we will contact you when your voice is needed most.
+Sign up for email notifications so we can contact you when your voice is needed

 Public school funding comes primarily from two places: the state, and the city/town school district.
 The state consistently underfunds all public schools, but wealthier cities and towns use their own funds to make up the difference between the “foundation budget” and the actual cost of giving students a quality education.
 This practice perpetuates inequalities, as wealthier districts can afford to put extra money into their schools, while schools in poorer districts are severely underfunded.
 The state’s wealthiest school districts spend over 40% more per student than the state’s poorest school districts.

 Further reading: MassBudget: Building an Education System that Works for Everyone